West Virginia, Great Plains See Largest Car Loan Demand Changes Amid Coronavirus Crisis

 The COVID-19 pandemic quelled national demand for car loans to its lowest index point of 74 the week of March 22.
 At that time, 19 of the 44 places we analyzed saw their lowest individual scores.

-But there are signs that things are looking up for the auto industry.
+But there are signs that things are looking up for the industry, helped by automaker incentives and lower auto loan interest rates.
 Demand rebounded to a peak of 192 in the week of May 24, and 10 areas registered increases of more than 200 index points.

 Our researchers analyzed the number of people completing query forms for car loans on LendingTree.
 We counted the number of completed query forms for every week of the year, indexed those values to values from the week of Jan.
 5, 2020, and ranked areas based on the difference between the highest and lowest demand points.
 In some instances, we combined states to make regions due to small sample sizes.
 The data covers the period from the week of Jan.
 5 to the week of July 26.